-While we expect teachers to prepare for these meetings, parents don't always take the time to do the same.
-That's unfortunate, since the parent-teacher conference is often one of the only opportunities parents get to meet with their child's teacher one-on-one.
+We expect teachers to prepare for parent-teacher conferences—but as parents, we don't always take the time to do the same.
+That's unfortunate since the parent-teacher conference is often one of the only opportunities parents get to meet with their child's teacher one-on-one.
 "You gain the perspective of a trained professional who spends an enormous amount of time with your child," says Gracemarie Rozea, New York State regional director for the Parent Teacher Association (PTA).
 "The teacher has the opportunity to see your child interacting with other children, and is a more objective evaluator of your child than you as a parent might be."

 That's important whether your child is just starting out in elementary school or on her way to high school.
 "Ninth grade is a critical time because it's the foundation of the high school career," says Doris Ekert, a former high school English teacher from Massapequa, New York.
 "Having a notice come home isn't enough contact.
 This is the time to talk about your child."